vinceskahan/v5wiki/usb-issues.md

 ## kernel/boot settings

-Some users of Raspberry pi (especially the pi zero?) have reported that this helps in `/boot/config.txt`
+Some users of Raspberry pi (especially the pi zero?) have reported that they need to ensure that the pi operates as the USB host, not a USB device.

+Put this in `/boot/config.txt`:
 ```
 dtoverlay=dwc2
 dr_mode=host